manjunathc/udacity-driveless-car-program/p10-CarND-MPC-Project/README.md

 So, I modified both N, dt with Various values.
 There are videos for N=7 and dt = 0.3 and 0.8.

 Finally, N=7 with dt = 0.1 and Latency with 150 ms worked various speeds of 50, 75 and 100 MPH.

-All the values were based on trial and Error.
+Once I chose N and dt, I held it constant and tuned all cost funtions.

 The tuning of cost funtions played a major role in achieveing the final result.
 I increased the Orientation error by multiplicative factor(5) and a higher penalty factor (1250) was added to the steering angle for a stable control behavior at higher velocities.
 I even tuned the latency to 150 ms to account for the processing time of the solver and the latency of the communication with the simulator.